envato/elasticsearch-riemann-plugin/README.md

 Configuration is possible via these parameters:

-* `metrics.statsd.host`: The statsd host to connect to (default: none)
+* `metrics.riemann.host`: The riemann host to connect to (default: none)
-* `metrics.statsd.port`: The port to connect to (default: 8125)
+* `metrics.riemann.port`: The port to connect to (default: 8125)
-* `metrics.statsd.every`: The interval to push data (default: 1m)
+* `metrics.riemann.every`: The interval to push data (default: 1m)
-* `metrics.statsd.prefix`: The metric prefix that's sent with metric names (default: elasticsearch.your_cluster_name)
+* `metrics.riemann.prefix`: The metric prefix that's sent with metric names (default: elasticsearch.your_cluster_name)
-* `metrics.statsd.node_name`: Override the name for node used in the stat keys (default: the ES node name)
+* `metrics.riemann.node_name`: Override the name for node used in the stat keys (default: the ES node name)
-* `metrics.statsd.report.node_indices`: If per node index sums should be reported (default: false)
+* `metrics.riemann.report.node_indices`: If per node index sums should be reported (default: false)
-* `metrics.statsd.report.indices`: If index level sums should be reported (default: true)
+* `metrics.riemann.report.indices`: If index level sums should be reported (default: true)
-* `metrics.statsd.report.shards`: If shard level stats should be reported (default: false)
+* `metrics.riemann.report.shards`: If shard level stats should be reported (default: false)
-* `metrics.statsd.report.fs_details`: If nodes should break down the FS by device instead of total disk (default: false)
+* `metrics.riemann.report.fs_details`: If nodes should break down the FS by device instead of total disk (default: false)

 Check your elasticsearch log file for a line like this after adding the configuration parameters below to the configuration file

 ```
-[2013-02-08 16:01:49,153][INFO ][service.statsd         ] [Sea Urchin] Statsd reporting triggered every [1m] to host [statsd.example.com:8125]
+[2013-02-08 16:01:49,153][INFO ][service.riemann        ] [Sea Urchin] Riemann reporting triggered every [1m] to host [tcp:localhost:5555]
 ```

 ## Stats Key Formats

-This plugin reports both node level and cluster level stats, the StatsD keys will be in the formats:
+This plugin reports both node level and cluster level stats, the Riemann names will be in the formats:

 * `{PREFIX}.node.{NODE_NAME}.{STAT_KEY}`: Node level stats (CPU / JVM / etc.)
 * `{PREFIX}.node.{NODE_NAME}.indices.{STAT_KEY}`: Index stats summed across the node (off by default)